 9. Be mindful of promotional content: Ensure that any promotional content in your business listing is appropriate and adheres to Google’s guidelines.

-10. Educate your team: If multiple people manage your account, ensure they are educated about Google’s policies to prevent unintentional violations.
+10. Educate your team: If multiple people manage your account, ensure they know Google’s policies to prevent unintentional violations.

 FAQs about Google My Business suspension